-In 2023, the season will open May 1 for all salmon except coho (C.4, C.7).
-Chinook minimum size limit of 27 inches total length (B, C.1).
-Gear restrictions same as in 2022 (C.2, C.3).
-This opening could be modified following Council review at its March or April 2023 meeting.
+In 2024, the season will open May 1 for all salmon except coho (C.4, C.7).
+Chinook minimum size limit of 27 inches total length (B).
+See compliance requirements (C.1) and gear restrictions and definitions (C.2, C.3).
+Landing and possession limits may be considered inseason (C.8.g).
+This opening could be modified following Council review at its March or April 2024 meeting.